alwyndsouza/dbt-docker/README.md

 1. Specify the version dbt-databricks version in requirements.txt

-2. Update the environment variables
+2. Update the environment variables in .env